Do the Opposite of Let Yourself Down

 So I’m trying the opposite of letting myself down:

 I’m holding myself up.

-To hold myself personally accountable, I’m holding myself up to a higher standard with the mindset that I’m the CEO of My Life, Unincorporated.
+To hold myself personally accountable, I’m holding myself up to a higher standard by assuming the identity of being CEO of My Life, Unincorporated.

 Assume the Role

 Being personally accountable isn’t an action; it’s an identity.

 The best explanation of this I’ve found comes from, of all places, Reddit:

 Stop viewing decisions as choosing what to do, and start viewing them as choosing who to be.

 When the alarm goes for the gym and your hand is hovering over the snooze button, don’t ask yourself if you want to sleep for another ten minutes.
 Ask yourself if you want to be the kind of person who is lazy and doesn’t follow through on commitments.

 I can’t guarantee it will work 100% of the time, but it will be a lot more effective.
 And once you start living a life that is consistent with your personal values, your self esteem will rocket upwards.Reddit user Eightstream